vjj1999/Lazy-Cursor/README.md

 1. In COMPOSER, enter the following text:
 ```
-View project guidance tags in .cursorrules.
-Replace the project guidance tags in .cursorrules according to the project structure and the corresponding Unified Middleware.
-The content of the tags is required to meet the needs of the workflow and strictly express the project specifications.
+View <project_guidelines> tags in .cursorrules.
+Replace the <project_guidelines> tags in .cursorrules according to the project structure and the corresponding Unified Middleware.
+The content of the tags is required to meet the needs of the workflow and strictly express the project guidelines.
 ```

 2. This will generate customized project guidelines based on your specific project structure and middleware requirements.